Property Law

 Despite best intentions, disputes can still arise.
 A dispute resolution provision can help to clarify the process for resolving conflicts or disputes, which could involve mediation in the first instance - a desirable alternative to court proceedings.
 In some situations, the High Court can order the sale of a co-owned property, and also make orders around the disbursement of the sale proceeds.

-Nick and the Property Team are here to help you with all the legal aspects of your property sharing agreement.
+The Property Team are here to help you with all the legal aspects of your property sharing agreement.

 Contact us to discuss how we can help you reach your goals.